Rolakamin/FMCG-Sales-Inventory-Promotion-Analysis/README.md

 **Note:**
 **All data used in this project is fictitious and created solely for learning and portfolio purposes.
 It does not represent actual business data from any real-world company.**

+## Data Cleaning

+The dataset used in this project was already well-structured and required minimal cleaning.
+The following steps were carried out during the preparation phase in Power Query:

+- Column data types were reviewed and corrected where necessary (e.g., currency fields set to decimal).
+- Minor formatting adjustments were applied to ensure smooth data loading and accurate calculations.
+- No missing values or duplicate records were found.

+The dataset was considered clean and ready for direct use in analysis and reporting.

 ## Tools

 The following tools were used to develop this project: